English | Español

 You see a big snake in your front yard.
-Go tell an adult in your house.
+Go tell an adult in your home.

 You get cut and start bleeding at home.
-Go tell an adult in your house.
+Go tell an adult in your home.

-Your house catches fire, and no adult is home.
+Your home catches fire, and no adult is home.
 Go to your neighbor, and call 911

-You get lost in a shopping center.
+You get lost or separated in a big store.
 Go to a cashier in the nearest store.

-Your parent doesn’t pick you up at the park.
-Go to the secretary in the office across the street and call your grownup.
+Your adult doesn’t pick you up after school.
+Go to the secretary in the office and call your adult.
 Wait there.

 6. Review and update safety plans whenever the situation a child is in is about to change.

-Examples might include: walking or riding a bike somewhere for the first time, going alone on a bus or airplane, starting at a new school, taking a family trip, moving to a new neighborhood, or sleeping over at summer camp.
+Examples might include: walking or riding a bike somewhere for the first time; joining a new class or school, in person or virtually; going alone on a bus or plane; taking a family trip; moving to a new neighborhood, or sleeping over at summer camp.

 Remember that children often have a very different perspective on time than their adults.
-If you are going to a place where you haven’t been for a while, ask children to tell you what the safety plan is to refresh their memories, even if you think they already know.
+If you are going to a place where you haven’t been for a while, review and practice the safety plan to refresh their memories, even if you think they already know.